 Those in recovery need counseling.
 The treatment space could not properly function without them.
 Recovering folks must have proper medical and psychological care.
 But, one should not expect to receive treatment and then return to one’s life without making some changes.
 Peer support becomes essential here.

 Some people only gain certain forms of knowledge through personal experience.
 Groups like AA have mentoring programs for a reason.
 One can learn much from someone who has shared one’s struggles.
 People can form meaningful bonds over shared experiences.
 A therapist cannot develop a friendship with a client.
 But a peer can.
 This kind of personal relationship anchors one to one’s future.
 Support groups are an integral part of aftercare programs.

 In therapy, a person can learn how to get sober.
 But peer groups help people stay sober.
 In your journey, you will likely find staying sober becomes much more challenging.
 To remain sober, to practice recovery, seek out peer support.

 How Can I Get More Information About Aftercare Programs?

 NYC Addiction Resources has all the resources you could need.
 We have witnessed the power of aftercare programs in the lives of our clients.
 We can personally testify to their effectiveness.

-If you or someone that you love struggles with substance abuse disorder, let us know.
+Let us know if you or someone you love struggles with substance abuse disorder.
 Don’t wait any longer to demand the best in addiction treatment.
 Visit our contact page.
 Call or email us for more information.